anonymousiclr/HJNGGmZ0Z/README.md

-# What is captioning made of?
+# What is image captioning made of?

 These are original images for Section 4.2:
 * tsne_initial_boc_4000.png  - corresponds to tsne projection of the initial bag of object representation